-It may well be argued that a part of the increase in revenue projected in 2016-17 (RE) and 2017-18 (BE) can be explained by the improved tax compliance following demonetisation; however, it also needs to be kept in mind that human resource for tax administration plays an important role in improving tax compliance.
-However, the shortage of human resources in the Income Tax Department, with the overall vacancy being as high as 30 percent of the sanctioned strength, may further derail tax collections.
+It may well be argued that a part of the increase in revenue projected for 2016-17 (RE) and 2017-18 (BE) can be explained by the improved tax compliance following demonetisation; however, it also needs to be kept in mind that human resource for tax administration plays an important role in improving tax compliance.
+The shortage of human resources1 in the Income Tax Department, with the overall vacancy being as high as 30 percent of the sanctioned strength2, may also derail tax collections.
 In short, the voluminous growth expected in overall receipts and direct tax collections seems like a tall claim.